 A centreboard or daggerboard hydrofoil works with the rudder hydrofoil maximizing leeward resistance.
 The shape and area of the hydrofoil is important to performance, which depends on the length to thickness ratio, the position of maximum thickness and the radius of the leading edge.

 Fixed keels can only be tuned by ensuring that the finished surface is smooth so it creates the minimum of drag.
-Centreboards enable you to adjust the amount of board that is exposed beneath the boat.
-This is important because each point of sailing requires different degrees of centreboard to combat the leeway force.
+Centreboards enable you to adjust the [ amount of board ] that is exposed beneath the boat.
+This is important because each point of sailing requires different degrees of centreboard that move the centre of lateral resistance (CLR) to combat the leeway force.
 When sailing close to the wind you need the entire centreboard down, but sailing downwind it is not critical and a small amount helps to balance the sailboat.
-Marine Cleaners

 Hull and air resistance relate to the speed and course of a sailboat, the wind speed and direction, and water conditions.